redondos/testbed-openstack-hadoop/README.md

 The first step is to start some instances on EC2.
-These instances need to run inside our own Virtual Private Cloud (VPC), so that other EC2 users don't have access to our machines.
+These instances need to run inside our own Virtual Private Cloud (VPC), so that other EC2 users don't have access to your machines.

 aws-setup can set up VPCs, subnets, internet gateways, elastic IPs and spawn a given number of instances.

     ./aws-setup [options] <testbed-name>

     e.g. ./aws-setup -n 10 -s 10.0.0.0/24 openstack

 This command will create a VPC with subnet 10.0.0.0/24 and 10 EC2 instances.
-The first one will be named "<testbed-name>-controller" and the rest will be numbered "<testbed-name>compute<N>" nodes.
+The first one will be named "openstack-controller" and the rest will be
+numbered: "openstack-computeN".
 The testbed configuration will be saved in "openstack/openstack.desc", with items in key=value format.

 After the nodes are created, they can be configured using node-setup:

     ./node-setup <testbed-name>

     e.g. ./node-setup openstack

-This will read configuration from openstack/openstack.desc and set up the nodes.
-Progress will be output to the terminal and verbose output will be logged to openstack/*log (one file per instance).
+This will read configuration from openstack/openstack.desc and set up the nodes using puppet-openstack-configure, which installs a Puppet server on the controller and runs the Puppet agent on all nodes.
+The puppetlabs-openstack modules are used to configure the puppet manifest file, which defines how to configure each instance.Progress will be output to the terminal and verbose output will be saved to openstack/HOSTNAME.log (one file per instance).

-If anything fails, node-setup has a -v switch that

 Verify the setup
 ================